Design and Custom Branding of Zebra BI visuals

 If none of the predefined Styles works for you because of corporate design rules or personal preference, you can just select the Custom Style and change every color of the visual individually.
-Take a look at the report page with the name Custom in the attached file, where you can find visuals that are using a custom created style.
+Take a look at the report page with the name Custom in the attached file, where you can find visuals that are using a custom-created style.

 You will note that there's also an option for More colors and once it has been enabled, you can even change the color per scenario.
-The default is that the scenarios Previous year, Plan, and Forecast have the same color than the Actuals but are shown in a different pattern (the previous year is a lighter shade of Actuals, Plan is an outline, and Forecast is hatched).
-In case you are using the scenario placeholders for something different than the actual scenarios, you might want to play around with these settings to get to the desired result.
+The default is that the scenarios Previous year, Plan, and Forecast have the same color as the Actuals but are shown in a different pattern (the previous year is a lighter shade of Actuals, Plan is an outline, and Forecast is hatched).
+In case you are using the scenario placeholders for something different than the actual scenarios, you might want to play around with these settings to get the desired result.

 2. Changing the design of text (Font, Size, Color, etc.)

 The Zebra BI visuals contain different text elements that need to be changed in different places in the menu, but it's important to know that there are a lot of options and you can change nearly every setting.